letierney/jemison-playbook/docs/our-club/clubhouse.md

 Make sure you check and register on [reginald app via slack](https://slack.com/app_redirect?app=A016ZJ74JE6) to reserve a desk in the office for the day, but use your pass to get in and out as you need!

 ### Visitors
-*Carissa* - do we need to outline what kind of visitors/guests are and aren't acceptable with some example use cases?

 If you have a visitor who needs access to the office then you will need to email bloc at [bloc.reception@bruntwood.co.uk](mailto:bloc.reception@bruntwood.co.uk?subject=Bloc%20AND%20Digital%20Visitor%20Request) with the following information:
 - The name of the visitor
 - The date and time they will be visiting